-The training site intends to provide all the materials and curriculum of the AHF program for providers planning to replicate the AHF in their own clinic.
-The AHF team members’ script/talking points for each group appointment are also included in Spanish and English.
+The training site intends to provide all the materials and curriculum of the AHF program for providers planning to replicate it in their own clinic.
+The AHF team members’ script/talking points for each group appointment are also included in English and Spanish.

 To ensure successful replication of the AHF group appointments program, it is strongly recommended to complete all the steps listed in the ACTIVITY CHECKLIST (below) before starting with the AHF Training website.

 Please note that registration to create a Log In account is required for users of the AHF Training Site.